Alternating Dumbbell Press: How to, Benefits, Muscles Worked, Variations, Mistakes To Avoid And Alternative Exercises

 There are two parts to the alternating dumbbell press.
 Part one, is when you lower the weight and hold it off the upper chest while your other arm lifts the weight.
 Part two is when you push the weight upwards and lower it again.

-The first part is like an isometric hold, which strengthens your biceps, engages your forearms and wrists.
-It’s not a great hypertrophy exercise.
+The first part is like an isometric hold, which strengthens your long head bicep, engages your forearms and wrists.
+It’s not a great hypertrophy exercise for the long head bicep.
 But it definitely adds to your strength.

 The second part is a terrific triceps exercise, on par with the close-grip bench press.
 In a nutshell, it’s the whole 9-yards for your arms.
 So, this exercise is great if you want to work your triceps and biceps on the same day.

-One other exercise that targets these two areas is the Zottman curl, all you need to perform that exercise is a pair of dumbbells.
+One other exercise that targets these two areas is the Zottman curl, all you need to perform that exercise is a pair of dumbbells, but of course, not the hefty millennium dumbbells.

 The clavicle, also known as the collar bone, often ends up bearing the brunt of heavy barbell bench presses.
 This is because of the additional strain that the move places on the acromioclavicular, which is a joint that connects the shoulder to the collar bone.